- Where can I collect my registration number?

-- What is the cancellation policy for the Kangaroo Island Marathon?
+- What is the event cancellation policy?

-The decision to cancel the Kangaroo Island Marathon will be made by the Race Director in consultation with the DEWNR Regional Duty Officer.
+The decision to cancel the Kangaroo Island Marathon will be made by the Race Director in consultation with the DEW Regional Duty Officer.
 The cancellation policy makes reference to inclement weather conditions, including air temperatures below 2°C or above 35°C and wind speeds in excess of 100km/hour.